 Once the appropriate changes have been made, document what you've done for each control and why (this is known as a "statement of applicability").
 With this step completed, hire an independent, authorized third-party auditor.
 That person (more likely a team of people) will come in and assess the organization and either grant certification or make recommendations for what needs changing.

 While the road to ISO certification standard compliance can be a long one involving many steps, the payoff can be worthwhile not only in augmenting security processes and controls, but also by opening doors to business opportunities in new markets and raising customer confidence.

-David Mortman is a Contributing Analyst with Securosis, Inc., as well as CSO-in-Residence for Echelon One, where he is responsible for Echelon One's research and analysis program.
+About the author: David Mortman is a Contributing Analyst with Securosis, Inc., as well as CSO-in-Residence for Echelon One, where he is responsible for Echelon One's research and analysis program.
 Formerly the Chief Information Security Officer for Siebel Systems, Inc., David and his team were responsible for Siebel's worldwide IT security infrastructure, both internal and external.
 He also worked closely with Siebel's product groups and the company's physical security team and led up Siebel's product security and privacy efforts.
 A CISSP, Mr. Mortman sits on a variety of advisory boards including Qualys and Applied Identity and Reflective, amongst others.
 He holds a BS in Chemistry from the University of Chicago.